thasocheat/Family_income-expense_laravel/README.md

 ## How to use
 - git clone
-- copy .env.example and change to .eve
+- copy .env.example and change to .env
 - and change your database name
 - composer update it will download a new or lastest dependencies.
 - composer install it will download the same as my project dependencies,